linux-lock/bpflock/README.md

   - Block: comma-separated list of blocked commands.

+## 3. Protections

+### 3.1 Memory protections

-### 2.2 kernel Image lock down
+### 3.1.1 kernel image lock down

-kimg - kernel image implements access restriction to prevent both direct and indirect access to a running kernel image.
+kimg - kernel image implements restrictions to prevent both direct and indirect access to a running kernel image.

-It uses the [kernel lockdown LSM](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) to protect against unauthorized modification of the kernel image and to prevent access to security and cryptographic data located in kernel memory.
+It combines the [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) features and other Linux Security Module hooks to protect against unauthorized modification of the kernel image.

+#### 3.1.1 kimg protections

+kimg will restrict or block access to the following features:

+  - Automatic loading of kernel modules.
+This will block users (or attackers) from auto-loading modules.
+Unprivileged code will not be able to load "vulnerable" modules, however it is not effective against code running with root privileges, where it is able to load modules explicitly.
+  - Loading of unsigned modules.
+  - Unsafe usage of module parameters.
+  - Access to `/dev/mem, /dev/kmem and /dev/port`.
+  - Access to `/dev/efi_test`.
+  - kexec of unsigned images.
+  - Hibernation of the machine.
+  - Direct PCI access.
+  - Raw io port access.
+  - Raw MSR registers access.
+  - Modification of ACPI tables.
+  - Direct PCMCIA CIS storage.
+  - Reconfiguration of serial port IO.
+  - Usage of the ioperm and iopl instructions on x86.
+  - Debugfs access.
+  - xmon write access.
+  - bpf writes to user RAM.

-**Note: options are not stable and this is a moving target**.
+**Note: this is still a moving target.
+Options are not stable**.

+#### 3.1.2 kimg options

-It supports following options:
+kimg supports the following options:

  * Permission:
     - allow|none: kimg is disabled.
 All access is allowed.
-    - deny: direct and indirect access to a running kernel image is denied for all processes and containers, this will force the integrity mode.
+    - deny: direct and indirect access to a running kernel image is denied for all processes and containers.
     - restrict: access is allowed only from processes that are in the initial mnt namespace.
 This allows systemd and container managers to properly setup the working environment or communicate with hardware.
 Default permission.

  * Blocked access:
-   If in restrict mode, then the integrity mode of kernel lock down will be enforced for all processes that are not in the initial mnt namespace, and kernel features to modify the running kernel are blocked.
+   If in restrict mode, then the integrity mode of kernel lock down will be enforced for all processes that are not in the initial mnt namespace, and [kernel features](https://github.com/linux-lock/bpflock#311-kimg-options) to modify the running kernel are blocked.

- * Special access exceptions in case of restricted access:
+ * Special access exceptions:
+   If running under `restrict` permission model, then a coma-separated list of allowed features can be specified:
-   - unsigned_module: allow unsigned module loading.
+   - `unsigned_module` : allow unsigned module loading.
+   - `autoload_module` : allow automatic module loading.
+   - `unsafe_module_parameters` : allow module parameters that directly specify hardware parameters to drivers
-   - dev_mem: access to /dev/{mem,kmem,port} is allowed.
+   - `dev_mem` : access to /dev/{mem,kmem,port} is allowed.
-   - kexec: kexec of unsigned images is allowed.
+   - `kexec` : kexec of unsigned images is allowed.
-   - hibernation: hibernation is allowed.
+   - `hibernation` : hibernation is allowed.
+   - `pci_access` : allow direct PCI BAR access.
-   - ioport: raw io port access is allowed.
+   - `ioport` : raw io port access is allowed.
-   - msr: raw msr access is allowed.
+   - `msr` : raw msr access is allowed.
+   - `mmiotrace` : tracing memory mapped I/O is allowed.
-   - debugfs: debugfs is allowed.
+   - `debugfs` : debugfs is allowed.
-   - xmon_rw: xmon write access is allowed.
+   - `xmon_rw` : xmon write access is allowed.
-   - bpf_write: use of bpf write to user RAM is allowed.
+   - `bpf_write` : use of bpf write to user RAM is allowed.

 Examples: